lcooke238/cs262/pset1/custom_wire/custom_wire_ledger.md

-# COMPSCI 262 PSET 1: Engineering Ledger
+# COMPSCI 262 PSET 1: Custom Wire Engineering Ledger
-## Lauren Cooke

 ## Assignment Synthesis, What we need To do:
 *Full spec on canvas if needed*